What It Tastes Like

 "Can I get it iced?"

 Some cafés will make one, but cortados are traditionally served hot.
-If you want something similar cold, try a small iced latte.
+For something similar cold, try a small iced latte.

 📌 Good to Know